hacxk/readme-py/README.md

 print(double(5))  # Output: 10
 ```

-**Senior-level tip:** Use type hints and docstrings to make your functions self-documenting.
-This improves readability and helps catch type-related errors early.
+🧠 **Learning Technique**: Active Recall - After reading this section, try to write a simple function from memory, then check your work against the example.

-## Object-Oriented Programming
+## 🏗️ Object-Oriented Programming

 ### Classes and Objects